-Be part of our next MSc Sustainability cohort and become an agent of change in society, business or government.
-The course is run by ARU’s Global Sustainability Institute and the Eden Project in Cornwall.
+Be part of our next MSc Sustainability cohort and become an 'Agent of Change' in society, business or government.
+The course is run by ARU’s Global Sustainability Institute and the Eden Project, Cornwall.

-In this Masters degree you will learn about key sustainability challenges, and how we can address the complexity and uncertainty inherent in them all and make the best possible practical and policy decisions.
+On this Masters degree you'll learn about key sustainability challenges, and how we can address the complexity and uncertainty inherent in them all and make the best possible practical and policy decisions.

 MSc Sustainability students talk about the knowledge and skills they've gained, and how they hope to inspire and effect change.